-- Install Macintosh/Windows Copy and Paste: allows you to transfer Clipboard information between the Macintosh and PC environments. - Install Macintosh/PC Folder Sharing: allows you to share a Macintosh folder as a shared drive. - Install CD-ROM Support: allows you to use the CD-ROM discs in the PC environment.
+- Install Macintosh/Windows Copy and Paste: allows you to transfer Clipboard information between the Macintosh and PC environments. - Install Macintosh/PC Folder Sharing: allows you to share a Macintosh folder as a shared drive. - Install CD-ROM Support: allows you to use the CD-ROM discs in the PC environment. - 7 When installation is complete, restart the PC by switching to the Mac OS (by pressing ജ-Return), opening the PC Setup control panel, and clicking Restart PC.

-You can also restart the PC by pressing the Control-Alt- keys.
+You can also restart the PC by pressing the Control-Alt-> keys.